Stripe Makassar Community

 About the series

-Practical payment lessons from real systems, not generic API tours.
+Practical payment lessons from real systems.

 A lot of builders start with Checkout.
 The harder questions appear later: what happens after payment succeeds but the async job has not finished, when webhooks retry, when jobs fail, or when pricing evolves from one-time purchases into credits, subscriptions, and usage-based models.